qai222/ontosynthesis/readme.md

 Semantic tools for organic synthesis execution.

 ## Objectives
-Given an organic reaction recipe:
+Given an organic reaction recipe and an experiment platform:
-1. identify the necessary specifications (knowledge gap) needed to execute this reaction in a specific lab
+1. identify the necessary specifications (knowledge gap), if any, needed to execute this reaction on this platform
-2.
+2. a dynamic knowledge graph describing the state of this platform (simulator)
+3. semantic rules/restrictions for error detection

 ## Dependencies